BROKEN HIP

 Diagnosing a Broken Hip

-The apparent indications of a fractured hip, such as swelling, bruising, or deformity, will help diagnose the problem.
-However, our doctors may request specialized testing to support the preliminary diagnosis to establish a precise diagnosis.
-Our doctors can discover fractures with the use of imaging testing.
-At first, they may recommend X-ray scans to view the hip.
 They may employ other techniques, such as MRI or CT scans as well.
-An MRI could be able to detect a hip bone break better than an X-ray.
+An MRI will detect a hip bone break better than an X-ray.
 This imaging device can create a large number of intricate images of the hip region.
-These pictures can be viewed by your doctor on a computer screen or film.
+Doctors can view the scans on a computer screen or film.
 Using CT imaging, you may see images of your hip bone and the muscles, tissues, and fat that surround it.

 Surgical Treatment